PukarSubedi01/personal-portfolio/README.md

 6. Created a dynamoDB to store the contact information of the person
 7. Created a lambda to receive the message from the queue and send it to the database
 8. Added SQS trigger to the lambda

+### Oct 27

+1. Integrated FE application with the BE application
+2. Implemented CI/CD
+3. Wote blog in CI/CD
+4. Created a video